 What is an engaged employee

-According to the research company, Gallup, their latest employee engagement meta-analysis, indicates that business units in the top quartile of engagement are 17% more productive, experience 70% fewer safety incidents, experience 41% less absenteeism, have 10% better customer ratings and are 21% more profitable compared with business units in the bottom quartile.
-They are committed, love their job and care about what happens to the company they work for.
+According to the research company, Gallup, engaged employees are committed, love their job and care about what happens to the company they work for.
+This ultimately leads to higher levels of performance, and as Gallup explains, "better customer engagement, higher productivity, better retention, fewer accidents, and 21% higher profitability".
 Whilst in years gone by the power has been firmly in the hands of the employer, this is no longer the case and companies have to work harder to gain and retain top talent.

 This is not something that’s related to money either, it’s down to how happy and challenged an employee is and how healthy the workplace culture is.
 Engagement to some extent has to occur naturally too; there can be no demanding that employees engage by managers, no looking over their shoulder to check what workers are doing, this is highly counterproductive.

 This means that for some companies, it will be necessary to look differently at how they tackle leadership and what types of leaders are in the enterprise.
 According to Ivey Business Journal, there are ten key ‘C’ words that managers should bear in mind when approaching how they deal with employees, these are:

 - Connect – good relationships between managers and employees are vital to engagement.
 Those workers that clash with management as they feel undervalued will never work at their top capacity for the company.

 - Career – Workers want to feel like they have the chance to advance their career and want challenging and meaningful work that can help them achieve this.
 It’s up to the leader not only to find work that challenges employs, but to also instil the confidence in the employee that they can achieve.

 - Clarity – Leaders need to have vision and this must be communicated to the employee, who wants to know that he’s working for a progressive company and wants to fully understand its goals.